Does fat make you fat? Dieting Answers Part 2

 - “Let me say this again: insulin promotes the production and storage of fat.
 That's right, even without eating fat, our body produces fat from sugar.”
-(All carbs convert to sugar in our body.)
+(All carbs convert to sugar in our body.)“

 - “In the appropriate amount, insulin keeps the metabolic system running smoothly and everything in balance.
 However, in great excess it becomes a dangerous hormone wreaking havoc through the body.
 Mountains of scientific evidence implicate insulin as the primary cause or significant risk factor for high blood pressure, heart disease, arteriosclerosis and high cholesterol.
 It may also have a causative role in type 2 diabetes.“

 We all may know someone who has great self-discipline and lost weight on Weight Watchers or other low-fat diets.
 But what if it had more to do with how they were cutting down on portion sizes and sweets consumption and had nothing do with dietary fat?
 What if they instead had watched their carbs and portions, ate enough healthy fats (to slow down the insulin response in the carbs), and were sure to include exercise into the plan, could they have had an easier go of it?
 And a better chance of keeping the weight off?
-Not to mention a healthier body overall with a stronger immune system, better regulation of insulin levels (as discussed above), healthier liver function, etc.
+Not to mention a healthier body overall with a stronger immune system, better regulation of insulin levels, healthier liver function, etc.

 Read an excerpt from this article, “The fat that can make you thin”:

-- “The simple truth is that low-fat diets don't work-not permanently.
+“The simple truth is that low-fat diets don't work-not permanently.
 You can lose weight on them if you starve yourself.
 You're hungry and miserable the whole time.
 In order to keep the weight off you must continue to limit what you eat and go hungry.
 Few people are willing to live a life of constant discomfort.
 For this reason, low-fat dieting is difficult to maintain for any length of time.
 Consequently, most people eventually revert back to old eating habits.
 When they do, the weight comes back.“

 If you want to drop extra pounds and enjoy great health, here are 7 suggestions:

 - Get over your fat phobia and add healthy fats back into your diet.
 Don't hesitate to put them on things like plenty of yummy local, preferably organic, veggies!
-(Healthy fats are traditional fats such as: full fat dairy products – best from grass fed cows, egg yolks, cod liver oil, animal fats like lard & tallow, cold-pressed extra virgin olive oil, virgin coconut oil, butter, and small amounts of sesame or peanut oil.
+(Healthy fats are traditional fats such as: full fat dairy products – best from grass fed cows, egg yolks, cod liver oil, animal fats like lard & tallow, cold-pressed extra virgin olive oil, coconut oil, butter, and small amounts of sesame or peanut oil.
 Unhealthy fats include: all hydrogenated and partially hydrogenated oils/trans fats, margarine, corn, safflower, rapeseed/canola, sunflower, and soybean oils, especially when refined or heated.)

-- Watch your carbs and portions – I'm not always great at this part either, but I try to keep an eye on the scale and when I see I'm creeping up a little, I'll make the decision (often the toughest part), then watch the carbs for a couple weeks, and that's all it takes to get me back where I need to be.
+- Watch your carbs and portions – I'm not always great at this part either, but I try to keep an eye on the scale and when I see I'm creeping up a little, I'll make the decision (that's often the toughest part), then watch the carbs for a couple weeks, and that's all it takes to get me back where I need to be.
 I never cut out meat or healthy fats.
 (Self-control is never easy, but I try, with God's help, to control my body, and not let cravings, desires, etc. control ME.
 I fail often!)

 - AVOID trans fats and high fructose corn syrup!
 If you find items in your cupboards or frig with those ingredients, if at all possible, I suggest you toss them straight into the trash.
 Start reading labels so you can avoid them.

-- Limit or eliminate the sweets!
-(And hopefully you're better about this one than I am!)
+- Limit or eliminate the sweets — and hopefully you're better about this one than I am!